Thomas J. Pechacek

-Thomas J. Pechacek (pronounced Pay-Check) was born in Cleveland, Ohio and graduated high school in 1937.
+Thomas Joseph Pechacek (pronounced Pay-Check) was born in Cleveland, Ohio and graduated high school in 1937.
 During November 1939, he joined the United States Marine Corps (USMC) with serial number 277224.
 He attended recruit training at Parris Island, SC.
 Afterwards, sent to Cuba, San Diego then Oahu.
 Assigned to the 3rd Defense Battalion on Oahu.
 During August 1941, assigned to the 1st Defense Battalion on Wake Island to replace a Marine that was evacuated for health reasons.

 On Wake Island, he was responsible for communications, maintaining telephone wire between gun positions and servicing field telephones around Peacock Point on the southeast tip of the island.
 He was armed with a Springfield M1903 rifle and a bayonet and was issued a World War I era helmet.